1v6n/SHXL/Handbook.md

   * In most cases, Hitler does *not* know who the Fascists are.
   * In 5–6 player games, Hitler opens eyes and sees other Fascists.
 * **Do Fascists know Hitler?** → Yes, they always should know who's Hitler.

-### 💼 The Capitalist

-* Decoy Party: the Capitalist matches ideological goal with fascists
-* **Wins** if **neither the communists nor the anarchist** win, which means the capitalist wins if **either the liberals or the fascists win** ONLY when a communist party or an anarchist is present.
-* If assassinated: add 1 communist policy to the deck.
-* **Cases in which the Capitalist is useful:**
-  * If the communists have the upper-hand because policies are being enacted too quickly, you can add the capitalist to the game because of its win condition.
-The capitalist can be detrimental to the communists without giving an advantage to the other parties
-  * If the communists are having difficulty winning because they cant seem to assasinate Hitler, you can include the Capitalist.
-That way, communists have a secondary assasination target.

 ---